Entries for the 2017 Plusnet Yorkshire Half Marathon-Sheffield are now open! Click here to enter.

 A huge army of volunteers also contribute to ensuring that the event would live long in memory.
 Their efforts helped create an experience of which the whole of Yorkshire can be proud.

-For a glimpse of the 2016 Yorkshire Half Marathon-Sheffield race guide click here.What's Included in my Entry Fee?
+Click here to download the 2017 Yorkshire Half Marathon race guide.What's Included in my Entry Fee?

 Finisher's goody bag